maxhdz/opencore-z390-aorus-master/README.md

 - AirPlay
 - Continuity
 - Apple Music (iTunes)
-- DRM-protected videos in TV app
 - Power Nap

 #### NOT WORKING

 - Built-in WiFi.
-This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
+This will likely never work.
-- Onboard Bluetooth is hit or miss.
-However, I disabled it (HS14) because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter.
+- Onboard BT is disabled (HS14 in the USB map).

+Please use an add-in card for these.

 #### WON'T TEST